mstrlaw/mstrlaw/src/posts/2024-05-08-how-to-cross-the-lake.md

 B﻿ut that's not the real value of a technical lead, which is what I embody.

-S﻿o I thought about the lake we were looking at and gave this analogy that I find fitting.
+S﻿o I thought about the lake we were looking at and gave this analogy, which I find fitting.

 > Companies like mine build digital products.
 We're building something the market might be willing to pay for.
 And in that quest, stakeholders in the company will have insights and ideas as to what that is and say what they want the engineers to build and so on.
 >